pittpv/aztec-monitoring-script/en/Aztec-Install-by-Script.md

 ## Validator Setup

-The next question is:
+The next questions is:
 ```
-Do you want to run multiple validators?
+Do you want to run multiple validators? (y/n)

+Do you have BLS keys? (y/n)
 ```

 *   If you are running **one validator**, enter `n`.